Wayne Mixson: Governor

 After serving as Florida's governor for the maximum two consecutive terms, Bob Graham was elected to the United States Senate in November 1986.
-He soon announced that he planned to resign as Florida's governor to assume his new role on January 3, several days before the end of his term.
+He soon announced that he planned to resign as Florida's governor to assume his new role on January 3, three days before the end of his term.
 Mixson would therefore become Florida's governor in the interim.
 Prior to taking the office Mixson received letters asking either for themselves to be appointed as his lieutenant governor-designate or to appoint a black, Hispanic, or a woman as a symbolic gesture.

-On January 3, Mixson was inaugurated as the 39th Governor of Florida by Chief Justice Parker Lee McDonald of the Florida Supreme Court.
+On January 3, Mixson was inaugurated as the 39th Governor of Florida by Florida’s Chief Justice Parker Lee McDonald of the Florida Supreme Court.
 He was the second lieutenant governor to assume the governorship.
 During his three-day gubernatorial tenure, Mixson held one cabinet meeting and one press conference, appointed a new Secretary of Commerce, made 105 appointments, and signed over 800 letters.
 Mixon's brief term as governor ended on January 6, when Bob Martinez was inaugurated as the 40th Governor of Florida.
 Martinez recalled one of the political appointments made by Mixson along with 277 political appointments made by Graham, as the Florida Senate had not yet approved the appointments.

 Mixson stated that "my goal was to be the governor who did the least damage to Florida during his term in office."